My insomnia

 Huberman Podcast: Bro Science with a Ph.D.

-The good: the introductions to his podcasts are typically grounded in decent studies.
-Like most high-brow self-help—and the entire field of psychology itself—he has a tendency to draw sweeping conclusions from single studies.
-One study from the European Journal of TK on habit formation found that subjects trying to form a specific habit (walking after a meal) took between TK and TK days for the habit to become automatic; in fact, some participants in the study were never able to turn that behavior into a habit.
+One study from the European Journal of Social Psychology on habit formation found that subjects trying to form a specific habit (walking after a meal) took between 18 and 254 days for the habit to become automatic; in fact, some participants in the study were never able to turn that behavior into a habit.
 And who knows how long it stuck for?
+3Lally, Phillippa, Cornelia HM Van Jaarsveld, Henry WW Potts, and Jane Wardle.
+“How are Habits Formed: Modelling Habit Formation in the Real World.”
+European Journal of Social Psychology 40, no. 6 (2010): 998-1009.

 Huberman goes downhill at the precise moment that you want to believe in him so much: when he makes a specific recommendation.